 Compared to many other portions of Southern California, localized seismic hazard potential here is relatively slight.
 There is one short fault within this Plan area.
 There are, however, more remote faults, such as the San Andreas and San Jacinto Faults, that pose significant seismic threat to life and property here.
 Threats from seismic events include ground shaking, fault rupture, liquefaction, and landslides.
 The use of specialized building techniques, enforcement of setbacks from local faults, and sound grading practices will help to mitigate potentially dangerous circumstances.
-Refer to Figure 11, Seismic Hazards, for the location of liquefaction areas within the Sun City/Menifee Valley.
+Refer to Figure 12 Figure 12, Seismic Hazards, for the location of liquefaction areas within the Sun City/Menifee Valley.

 The Murrieta Quadrangle Seismic Hazard Zone Map was officially released by the California Geological Survey through its Seismic Hazards Zonation Program in December 5, 2007.
-The Murrieta Quadrangle Seismic Hazard Map Zones of Required Investigation (ZORI) for liquefaction and slope instability are respectively shown on Figure 11 and Figure 13.
+The Murrieta Quadrangle Seismic Hazard Map Zones of Required Investigation (ZORI) for liquefaction and slope instability are respectively shown on Figure 11Figure 11 and Figure 13Figure 13.
 The purpose of the ZORI is to delineate areas within which soil conditions, topography and the likelihood of future ground shaking indicate sufficient hazard potential to justify a site-specific geotechnical investigation.

-Protect life and property from seismic related incidents through adherence to the Seismic Hazards section of the General Plan Safety Element.
+Protect life and property from seismic-related incidents through adherence to the policies in the Seismic Hazards and Geologic Hazards section of the General Plan Safety Element.